DDao19/my-portfolio/README.md

 - **Tools:** Git, GitHub

 ## 📬 Contact
-Messages can be sent through the contact form, or reach me at **your email here**.
+Messages can be sent through the contact form.